Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TI

 The effective on-site symmetry on the 0D block $\mu$ is $A_4\times\mathbb{Z}_2$, with the classification data:

-with the twisted cocycle condition (\ref{1-twisted Th}).
-Where $n_0$ depicts the $U^f(1)$ charge on $\mu$, and $\nu_1$ depicts the 0D $A_4\times\mathbb{Z}_2$ bSPT modes.
-In Sec. \ref{Th0D}, we have elucidated that the $\mathbb{Z}_3$ index can be trivialized by 1D bubble construction on $\tau_1$, and those arguments are applicable for $U^f(1)$ charge conserved systems, for both spinless and spin-1/2 fermions.
+The twisted cocycle condition (\ref{1-twisted Th}) is satisfied, where $n_0$ represents the $U^f(1)$ charge on $\mu$, and $\nu_1$ represents the 0D $A_4\times\mathbb{Z}_2$ bSPT modes.
+In Section \ref{Th0D}, we explained that the $\mathbb{Z}_3$ index can be rendered trivial through a 1D bubble construction on $\tau_1$, and these arguments hold true for $U^f(1)$ charge-conserving systems, including both spinless and spin-1/2 fermions.